Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: The Runge-Kutta Methods

-We did not write the explicit form of $\Phi_j(t)$ and $\gamma(t)$ beacuse these involve more notions about the rooted labelled trees (we refer to \cite{Hai} for more dectails).
-What we need to know, here, is that $\Phi_j(t)$ is written as a sum of $a_{i,j}$'s products and $\gamma(t)$ is an integer number caming from the tree's structure.
+We did not write the explicit form of $\Phi_j(t)$ and $\gamma(t)$ because these involve more notions about the rooted labelled trees (we refer to \cite{Hai} for more details).
+What we need to know, here, is that $\Phi_j(t)$ is written as a sum of $a_{i,j}$'s products and $\gamma(t)$ is an integer number coming from the tree's structure.

 For the reader do not use to this numerical analysis branch, we sketch some examples.

 \begin{ex} The parameters of a two levels explicit RKm have to satisfy